microsoft/playwright/docs/src/api/class-page.md

 Provides the capability to serve network requests that are made by a page from prerecorded HAR file.

-Once routing is enabled, every request will be served from the HAR file.
+If HAR file contains an entry with the matching url and HTTP method, then the entry's headers, status and body will be used to fulfill.
+An entry resulting in a redirect will be followed automatically.
 If there is no matching entry in the file the execution continues to try other configured HAR files and [Route] handlers.
+If `path` is a relative path, then it is resolved relative to the current working directory.

 :::note
 [`method: Page.routeFromHar`] will not intercept requests intercepted by Service Worker.
 See [this](https://github.com/microsoft/playwright/issues/1090) issue.
 We recommend disabling Service Workers when using request interception.
 Via `await context.addInitScript(() => delete window.navigator.serviceWorker);`